Before we reveal the checklist for the right sunscreen for oily/acne prone skin, let's have a quick round of question-

 2. Choose a sunscreen that has low penetration filters for advanced sun protection

-Most sunscreens use very high penetration filters to prevent both UVA and UVB from getting into your skin.
-Unfortunately, these filters tend to clog the skin with a thick formulation.
+Most sunscreens use very high penetration filters to prevent both UVA and UVB rays from getting into your skin.
+Such filters seep deeper into the skin causing skin irritations, allergic reactions and breakouts.

-For the best protection, opt for a sunscreen with SPF 50 and PA rating.
+For the best coverage, opt for a sunscreen with SPF 50 and PA+++ / PA++++ rating.

-Oxybenzone is also a natural compound derived from benzophenone that absorbs both UVA and UVB rays.
+Oxybenzone is derived from benzophenone that absorbs both UVA and UVB rays.
 However, it is a hazardous eye irritant and increases the body's sensitivity, triggering skin allergies.
-Studies have also shown that it could disrupt hormones in both males and females.
 Check labels for such ingredients and avoid any product with either or both.

 4. Opt for a lightweight sunscreen formula that spreads evenly without feeling sticky and greasy

-Always opt for sunscreen with a lightweight and non- oily formulation that spreads with ease on your skin.
+Always opt for sunscreen with a lightweight and non-greasy formulation that spreads effortlessly on your skin.
 Such a product forms a thin layer on the skin that is easily absorbed without making your skin oily.
 This ensures that your skin is not clogged and safe from unwanted breakouts.